lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 **Quick minimal setup**

-To create a non-optimized minimal setup with default options, you can skip the configuration steps by adding the `--auto` flag:
+To create a non-optimized minimal setup with default options, you can skip the configuration steps by adding the following flags:

+For LXD 4.18 and newer, use:

+    sudo lxd init --minimal

+For LXD versions prior to 4.18, use:

     sudo lxd init --auto